How to Become a Process Server in 2026

 Consider Subcontracting and Team Building

-The legal system processes millions of cases every year — and every single one of them, at some point, requires someone to serve legal documents.
-That need is not going away.
+The legal system processes millions of cases every year, and every single one of them, at some point, requires someone to serve legal documents.

 For the right person, process serving offers something genuinely rare: a low-cost path to self-employment in a stable, recession-resistant industry that values reliability and professionalism over credentials and connections.
 You don't need a law degree, a large investment, or years of specialized training.
 You need a reliable vehicle, a dedication to doing the job right, and the persistence to build a client base one relationship at a time.